-Unless you live in a very remote area, there is a very good chance that you have a Walgreens, CVS, or Rite Aid around the corner from you; maybe even all three.
-You can almost always find boxes at these stores.
-You may want to call ahead and let them know you are coming.
-This way, they won’t break them down, and it will save you from having to tape them back together.
+Most likely, you live somewhere near a Walgreens, CVS, or Rite Aid.
+Find out when they receive their biggest shipments (Tuesdays, for example) and, just like the grocery store, plan to arrive on this day.
+You may let them know that you are seeking boxes so save them the trouble of breaking them down, and it will save you from having to tape them back together.
 Simply stack the small boxes into medium boxes, and medium into large, so you can fit more in your car.

 Liquor boxes are solid, but generally small and often have the tops cut off.
 Plan to use them creatively, perhaps by creating lids.
 The cases that six-packs arrive in can also be excellent boxes, though not as sturdy as liquor boxes.
 Be aware that liquor boxes are often stapled together, so watch for rogue staple ends that can be sharp.

 Places like Lowes and Home Depot will generally have lots of large boxes (hello appliances!), but because of the nature and leadership of large stores, sometimes it can be difficult to get to them.
 You may have better luck at a locally-owned small hardware store where the staff is more autonomous and likely will be happy to get out of breaking the boxes down.

 - Craigslist/Freecyle – These community-based online forums are a great place to find used and empty boxes from people who have just moved.

 - Uhaul Box Exchange – Uhaul made a free message board for people to find used boxes for free.

 - Home Goods Stores and Toy Store – Really, any retailer that has large shipments come in will have a large quantity of cardboard boxes, but home goods stores in particular may have boxes for dishes (see Unpakt’s guide for packing dishes).